 For clarification, an NHS Ambulance Service” means—

-Points on your licence: If your Driver's Licence has seven points or more, we will not be able to add you to the Blue Light Register or reflect you as a blue light driver on your HPAC profile.
-You will be removed from the Blue Light Register if you acquire six points or more on your driver's licence at any point during your registration with us.
-It is the registrant's responsibility to inform us if the points on their licence are reduced to below six points if they wish to be added or re-added to the Blue Light Register.
+If your Driver's Licence has seven points or more, we will not be able to add you to the Blue Light Register or reflect you as a blue light driver on your HPAC profile.
+You will be removed from the blue light register if you acquire six points or more on your driver's licence at any point during your registration with us.
+It is the registrant's responsibility to inform us if the points on their licence are reduced to below six points if they wish to be added or re-added to the blue light register.

 One of the underpinning principles of the HPAC is to simplify and assist NHS Ambulance Trusts (and the wider arrangement) in standardising practices across the UK, meaning that in the area of driver training, the focus is ambulance centric.
 It is not, therefore, the function of HPAC to recommend qualifications for acceptance.
 Should NHS Ambulance Trusts, at a point in the future, decide to accept a currently "unaccepted qualification" for this role, applicants who possess these are free to apply to the register.
 Equally, should recognition or acceptance of a currently accepted qualification be withdrawn by the NHS, then the HPAC would no longer be able to maintain such registration on our system.

 Section 87 of the Road Traffic Regulation Act 1984.

 Exemption of fire brigade, ambulance and police vehicles from speed limits.
 E+W